AdamMc331/AndroidAppTemplate/README.md

 and tweak the `renameConfig` block to your needs.
 After that, you can run the `renameTemplate` gradle task to have the app module's package name and relevant strings replaced.

-Note that the new files inside the app module are not added to git automatically, so you'll need to do that for them to be committed to the repository.

 Once you've done this, feel free to delete that `setup.gradle` file from your project.

 ## What's Included